Vellan Kumaran: Kerala military personnel at Takkolam

 According to historians, the mid-10th century witnessed a large migration of Kerala people into the Chola country in search of "commercial profit and military adventure".
-A warrior known as Malaiyana Otrai Chevakan shows up in the army of prince Arikulaseri from a record from Kizhur, South Arcot.
-Several merchants from Kodungallur in Malai Natu are present in inscriptions from Kudumiya Malai (Pudukkottah), Tirucchanur (South Arcot), Udaiyargudi (South Arcot), Tirumalpurarm (North Arcot) and Tiruvenkatu.
+A warrior named "Malaiyana Otrai Chevakan" appears in the army of prince Arikulaseri in an inscription from Kizhur, South Arcot.
+Several merchants, mostly from Kodungallur in Malai Nadu, are also mentioned in inscriptions found at Kudumiya Malai (Pudukkottah), Tirucchanur (South Arcot), Udaiyargudi (South Arcot), Tirumalpurarm (North Arcot), and Tiruvenkatu.